-It’s difficult to choose just ten amazing songs from Radiohead’s vast repertoire, but as rumours are starting to swirl that a Radiohead 2025 tour might be upon us, it’s time to get acquainted with the songs that any fan should know.
+It’s difficult to choose just ten songs from Radiohead’s vast repertoire, but as rumours are starting to swirl that a Radiohead 2025 tour might be upon us, it’s time to get acquainted with the songs that any fan should know.

 Read on to discover Radiohead’s top 10 songs, and how you can secure VIP tickets if a tour really is on the cards for the band.